 Remember to Update Your WordPress Theme and Plugins

 Any flaw is like a welcome mat for a hacker in your old version of a WordPress website, a great base for security risks.
 Developers release patches a number of times when they discover a flaw in themes or plugins or even the heart of WordPress.
 If an upgrade is missed by a website user, it means the bugs are not fixed.
 This enables the breach of the WordPress website.
-If you periodically upgrade the WordPress theme and all plugins, you immediately minimise the chance to be a priority.
+If you periodically upgrade the WordPress theme and all plugins, you immediately minimize the chance to be a priority.

 The fact is, your File Editor needs to be activated to upgrade your WordPress theme along with the loaded plugins.
 Otherwise, with all the unfixed glitches, the WordPress website would get trapped.